DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 Print Console adds all entered messages to the console.
 Accessible from all Blueprints.
 - Text Type: There are three color options: Default, Warning, and Error.
 These colors can be changed through the **Console Interface**.
 - Tooltip Text: The text entered here will be displayed when the mouse hovers over the message.
 - Key: If any word other than `None` is entered here, the message will switch to refresh mode.
 This mode can be stopped using the **Stop Print Console** node.
-Below are two different usage examples.
+Below are two different usage examples.<br/>
 :warning: Warning: This feature only works with nodes such as **Event Tick** or **Set Timer by Event** etc. Also, the Key value is <ins>unique</ins> — if two different Print Console nodes share the same key, it will cause a conflict.
 - Print to Log: The entered message is also printed to Unreal Engine’s own console.